wangii/AudioStreamer/README.txt

 application first.
 You can find out all about TapLynx and download the library from www.taplynx.com

 To Install:

 1) Add CFNetwork.framework and AudioToolbox.framework frameworks to your TapLynx iPhone project.
+XCode 3
 To add an existing framework, right click on the Groups & Files tree and select Add -> Existing Frameworks... then choose from the list.

+XCode 4
+To add an existing framework, right click on the Groups & Files tree and select Add -> Existing Frameworks... then choose from the list.

 2) Add the contents of the this repository folder to the project.
-To add existing files to a framework, right click on the Groups & files tree and select Add -> Existing Files... then find the folder for the repository and click add.
+To add existing files to a framework, click the project icon -> Build Phases.
+Then expand the "Link binary with libraries" option and click the plus to add a new library.
+Choose from the list and find the folder for the repository and click add.

 3) Modify the NGConfig to add keys to hook in the View